At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest trends and tools in Microsoft BI, especially SSIS, SSAS, and SSRS.
-Being able to discuss recent updates or features during your interview can demonstrate your passion and commitment to the field.
+Being able to discuss recent updates or features during your interview can demonstrate your passion and expertise in the field.

 ✨Tip Number 2